Roadtrip Russia (4) TransSiberia to Chita in Winter

 Roads getting more icy...

 Car broke down right in the middle of nowhere between Ulan Ude and Chita (see above) ... after midnight ... and at - 32 C (!) ... then got it restarted after 2 hours of waiting for help on the deserted road.
+It had just gone into "emergency mode" because of the cold.
+Solution: motor area needs to be wrapped in isolating material (carpet / blanket).

 Barely made it - without sleep - to our morning flight.
 Car now parked at Chita airport.
 10 hours (9 timezones) back to Europe.
 Sunrise take-off with S7 Airlines at 10 a.m.